GabeScott/standard-works-vault/General Conference/1999 October - Do Not Delay.md

 # Do Not Delay

-*By Henry B. Eyring - Of the Quorum of the Twelve Apostles*
+By Elder Henry B. Eyring - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 1999 General Conference*

+>*Nephi was right.
+God gives no commandments to the children of men save He prepares a way for them to obey.
+However difficult our circumstances, we can repent.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1999/10/do-not-delay?lang=eng)